cnoork/lorasensors2homeassistant/README.md

 Prerquests:
  - Working Lora sensors
  - Decoder on Lora server
- - If a sensor needs downlinks a encoder is needed (like a power switch)
+ - If a sensor needs downlinks a encoder is needed (like a power switch, request software version or request configuration)
  - Node Red running
  - MQTT running and integrated in Home Assistant
- - Sensor data is a single value and not an object

 You can import lorasensors2homeassistant.json on an empty flow.
 After that you need to do the following steps for the connections:
  - Connect the mqtt connections to the lora server.
 You can add as many applications as you need.
 All sensors are indentified by there join_eui